 At a fundamental level, Roberts’ lookbook also celebrates women of influence and power in sectors that are still mainly male-dominated.
 That’s another conversation that Roberts’ work is stirring up.
 On a commercial level, Roberts can use campaigns and projects like this to find out more about her workings as a designer.
 “I can have genuine conversations with the women I meet,” said Roberts.
 “It was a huge learning curve for me.
 I learnt a lot about how people respond to my product and women’s motivations.
 It’s great to be around such dynamic people.
 They were all taking part because they wanted to be there.”

 But conversations and issues are pointless if the work doesn’t back up the message.
-Roberts’ in digitally created knitwear has been refined from her earlier collections.
+Roberts’ aesthetic in digitally created knitwear has been refined from her earlier collections.
 Using small scale repeats, there’s more of a hybrid element to her work now as opposed to straight forward literal representations of brain scans.
 Dissecting and re-arranging MRI brain scans, 3D brain maps from The Allen Institute for Brain Science and 8-bit video game characters like Pac Man, Roberts creates more abstracted patterns or her knits.
 They’re open to interpretation as pixels and bubble-like formations dance across sweaters and dresses in a pastel colour scheme inspired by Tank Girl comics.
 Once again, Roberts has experimented with yarn combinations to push the knitwear techniques themselves.
 Where fash and tech can sometimes come together in shoe-horned unions, Roberts work reflects knowledge, research and curiosity on her part and a real personal crusade to get the worlds to meet.

 The crux of the matter is though, would Roberts ever give up being a radiographer to turn to her label full time.
 “With eighteen years as a radiographer, I’ve got so much experience and I feel like I’ve got a wealth of knowledge and I could continue creating from what I know.
 I love interacting with patients and being part of a close knit team.
 I do a lot of research at the heart attack treatment centre.
 There’s a real sense of being on the cusp of things.”

 Then comes the but.
 “But you have to do what you’re passionate about,” Roberts concluded.
 And creating and fashion is ultimately what Roberts has set her sights on.
 In a crowded landscape of young designers, Roberts’ work stands on its own.
 It might even have been to her detriment that her work is so idiosyncratic as beyond novelty and hype, fashion’s relationship with technology continues to be a bumpy ride.
 That’s changing though and Brooke Roberts the laboratory-like label will reflect those changes along the way.
 Roberts has big plans for merging and commenting on how the tech world can come together with fashion in future campaigns and events.
-She’ll move away from formal seasons, dropping product on to her when she feels like it and she’ll continue to speak to her customers directly.
+She’ll move away from formal seasons, dropping product on to her e-store when she feels like it and she’ll continue to speak to her customers directly.
 “I’m an experimenter and a problem solver at heart.”
 It’s these qualities that make Roberts a fascinating designer to watch evolve, at an exciting time in fashion where young design voices can be seen and heard (and consumed) in a multitude of ways.